Candy-Doc/candy-board/public/markdown/DDD.md

-# Domain-Driven Design
+# Domain-Driven-Design

-Domain-Driven Design is an approach to software development that focuses on **modeling** and **designing** software systems **based on the business domain they serve**.
+Domain Driven Design (DDD) is an approach to software development that focuses on **modeling** and **designing** software systems **based on the business domain they serve**.
 It aims to align the software design with the **real-world problem** domain, enabling better communication, maintainability, and scalability.